 Wanting to live in the now isn’t enough.
 Like anything new, present moment living needs commitment and daily practice.
 Think of exercise as an integral support to your heart.
-Being present is a critical component to your well-being.
+Being present and exercising mindfulness in everyday life are a critical components to well-being.
 So here are everyday tools and practices that will keep you living in the present moment.

 Living in the present moment everyday is not constantly reflecting on sunsets, mountaintops and rainbows (although that’s really nice).
 Alternatively practices like mindfulness meditation and yoga are very effective exercises to incorporate into your life.
-However meditation and centering techniques are for a different article.
-This post focuses on the tools and practices you need to find happiness, fulfillment and yourself in the ordinary daily routines of life.
+Taking the time to learn how to be mindful in everyday life in a variety of ways is crucial to your emotional well-being.
+Take comfort, mindfulness doesn’t completely encompass just meditation practices.
+But if you’re interested here’s our most popular article with more information on meditation and centering techniques.
+This particular post focuses on the tools and practices you need to find happiness, fulfillment and yourself in the ordinary daily routines of life.

-There are lots of simple things you can do everyday to help you focus on the here and now.
-It can be challenging because life is busier and more stressful than ever.
-Even when we’re not obsessing about anything in particular, we somehow still miss out on the present moment because we are already subconsciously looking for what is next.
+There are lots of simple things and mindfulness exercises for beginners you can do everyday to help you focus on the here and now.
+If you are a beginner in mindfulness practice it can be especially challenging because life is busier and more stressful than ever.
+You’re not alone.
+Even for the best, most mindful, of us, when we’re not obsessing about anything in particular, we somehow still miss out on the present moment!
+This is because we are already subconsciously looking for what is next.
 While we are lost in a different world of past, made up future and inner dialogues, we sadly miss out on the real world happening right in front of us.

 Have you ever driven your car someplace only to ask yourself, “How did I actually get here?!”
 Like you were on autopilot?